SleepApnea.org is reader-supported. We may earn a commission through products purchased using links on this page. Learn more here.

 In one study, about half of the study participants had a 50% reduction in breathing disruptions after 3 months of EPAP use.
 The participants also found the EPAP device easy to wear all night.
 In another study, more than half of participants experienced a reduction in breathing interruptions and daytime sleepiness after a full year of EPAP use.

-EPAP vs CPAP
+EPAP vs. CPAP

 EPAP and CPAP are medical devices used to treat obstructive sleep apnea.
 Both treatments create positive pressure to prevent a person’s airway from collapsing during sleep.
 All devices designed to treat OSA, including CPAP and EPAP, require a prescription in the U.S.

 Continuous positive airway pressure keeps the airway open using a machine that pumps air through a hose and into a mask worn over the nose, mouth, or both.
-A CPAP delivers air at the same rate throughout the night to prevent the airway from collapsing.
+A CPAP machine delivers air at the same rate throughout the night to prevent the airway from collapsing.
 Some of the costs associated with CPAP are covered by medicare and many private health insurance providers.

 In contrast, a nasal EPAP device doesn't require a mask, hose, or machine.
 Instead, an EPAP device is placed in the nostrils and keeps the airway open by limiting a sleeper’s exhalations.
 Unlike a CPAP device, EPAP devices do not require electricity or routine maintenance.
 EPAP devices may not be covered by health insurance providers.